blageo/sethchat/README.md

 The server listens on `:8080` and serves the web client at `http://localhost:8080`.
 A `sethchat.db` SQLite database is created automatically in the working directory on first run.

 **First-run squad setup:** The first user to register becomes the squad owner.
-The squad name defaults to `My Squad` and can be changed at any time by the owner via the in-app settings panel.
-To set a different name on first startup:
+Use `-squad-name` to set the squad name on initial startup (ignored on subsequent runs):

 ```bash
 go run ./cmd/server/main.go -squad-name "My Squad"
 ```

-> Note: `-squad-name` is only applied on the first run.
-Once the database exists, the name is managed through the app.

 ### Running with TLS